SwSsinha/Git-Commit-Crafter/README.md

 ```

 This command will:
+- Check for uncommitted changes and prompt you to commit them first
-- Pull latest changes from the remote repository
+- Pull latest changes from the remote repository using merge strategy
+- Automatically handle divergent branches by configuring merge strategy
 - Push your local changes to the remote repository
-- Handle any conflicts if they arise
+- Provide detailed instructions if merge conflicts occur

+**Note**: If merge conflicts occur, the tool will provide step-by-step instructions to resolve them manually.

 ### 4. Clean Up Repository